cobalthq/cobalt-product-public-docs/content/en/Methodologies/_index.md

 - [Desktop](/methodologies/desktop/)
 - [AI/LLM](/methodologies/ai-llm/)

-The Methodology is usually fixed, based on the Test Type or the [Asset Type](/platform-deep-dive/assets/asset-types/) you defined earlier.
+The methodology is usually fixed, based on the Test Type or the [Asset Type](/platform-deep-dive/assets/asset-types/) you defined earlier.
 If you choose a combined asset type, such as Web + API, you can limit the test to either of the individual methodologies: